 In your 20s, a money mentor can help provide the motivation to help you meet your financial goals.
 “Financial information is everywhere but ultimately it’s pretty useless, because it’s only when you act upon the information that it has any value,” Tony says.
 “A mentor can help you put those ideas into action, and you only get results through action.”

 * Tony Sandercock provides general financial information only.
-As an independent financial adviser he does not endorse any product, but rather reviews each person’s situation individually to determine what is right for them.
+As an independent financial adviser he does not endorse any product in particular, but rather reviews each person’s situation individually to determine what is right for them.

 Find out how TAL can help you put your future on track.